LeJuan Watts

-LeJuan Watts (born October 10, 2003) is an American college basketball player for the Texas Tech Red Raiders.
-He previously played for the Eastern Washington Eagles and Washington State Cougars.
+LeJuan Watts (born October 10, 2003) is an American college basketball player for the Washington Huskies of the Big Ten Conference.
+He previously played for the Eastern Washington Eagles, Washington State Cougars, and Texas Tech Red Raiders.

 Career

 Watts attended Bullard High School in Fresno, California and committed to play college basketball at Eastern Washington University.
 After redshirting during the 2022–23 season, he averaged 9.4 points and 4.9 rebounds per game and was named the Big Sky Freshman of the Year.
 He transferred to Washington State University following the season.
 Watts made an instant impact for the Cougars, emerging as one of the team's leading scorers and rebounders.
 He started all 34 games, averaging 13.7 points, 6.7 rebounds, and 4.4 assists.
 Watts entered the transfer portal for the second time at the conclusion of the season.
 On April 12, 2025, he announced his decision to transfer to Texas Tech University.
+Watts averaged 11.8 points and 6 rebounds per game for the Red Raiders.
+Following the season he transferred to Washington, joining his brother on the football team.